mainkoon81/ooo-Bayesian-Modeling-A/README.md

 (+) Sampling has an advantage over inference
  - In that we know a procedure for coming up with at least an approximate value for the `Joint`.
  - In that although we don't have the **conditional probability tables**, we still can simulate the process.
+## "Sampling" means we can get a posterior at the end!
 ### `We can do sampling`:
 Draw samples then average them out.
 You have a machine dude!
 <img src="https://user-images.githubusercontent.com/31917400/68958025-2e98bb80-07c3-11ea-9ebb-9503bedfb3c7.jpg" />